Parinfer plugin for Sublime Text

 The status bar will indicate which mode you are in or show nothing if Parinfer is turned off.

-This extension uses a hack for performance reasons that may act oddly in certain
+This extension uses a hack for performance reasons that may result in odd

-circumstances.
-It assumes that an open paren followed by an alpha character -
+behavior in rare cases.
+It assumes that an open paren followed by an alpha

-“parent expression” and tells the Parinfer algorithm to start analyzing from
+of a new “parent expression” and tells the Parinfer algorithm to start